LBJ Express Project Overview

 Who can use the TEXpress Lanes?

 Anyone can use TEXpress Lanes, including local drivers, commuters and out-of-town travelers.
-Drivers can use any Texas toll tag (TxDOT’s TxTag, NTTA’s TollTag, or HCTRA’s EZPass) or, alternately, pay by mail for an additional surcharge.
-In addition, Oklahoma’s PIKEPASS can now be used on the TEXpress Lanes.
+Drivers can use any tag from Texas ( NTTA’s TollTag or HCTRA’s EZ TAG), toll tags from Colorado, Kansas, Oklahoma and Florida or, alternately, pay by mail for an additional surcharge.

 How will I know what the current toll prices are so I can decide whether to use the TEXpress Lanes?